s3nt1n3lz21/BaldursGateAI/README.md

    3. Antidote - If Poisoned
    4. Elixir of Health - If Diseased Or Poisoned

-3. Stay At Least 1 Step Apart From Each Other
+3. Stay At Least 1 Step Apart From Each Other (Needs fixing)
 5. Run Away If Health Is Low

    1. If enemy within 5 steps, run 10 steps away